What is switching?

 This raises the prospect of some form of action being commenced against the adviser.

-At this point it is worth remembering that the main time at which clients take action regarding insurances is when a claim fails.
-Clients typically do not take action at the time the super fund is switched.
-It is not until some event occurs, for which the client thought himself or herself to be covered as an ancillary benefit of their new fund, but which is then rejected by the fund’s insurer as not being covered by the policy, that a client will typically take action.
+At this point it is worth remembering that the main time at which clients take action against insurance advisers is when a claim fails.
+This happens some time after – sometimes many years after – the policy is first established.
+This means that clients typically do not take action against advisers at the time a new policy is put in place.
+It is not until some event occurs, for which the client thought himself or herself to be covered, but which is then rejected by the insurer as not being covered by the policy, that a client will typically take action.

 That is to say: there will often be little or no indication at the time of the switch that the adviser has done something risky.
 This is why it is only the naïve advisers who participate in churning.
 More experienced or knowledgeable advisers simply know better.